A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Deflation

 As topology optimizations problems tend to attain multiple local solutions, the convergence of gradient-based methods to the global optimum is not guaranteed.
 Therefore, it is important to find multiple local minimizers.
 Then, after computing multiple local solutions, the selection of a suitable local minimizer can be based on factors such as its performance compared to other minimizers, aesthetic reasons, or manufacturability considerations in a post processing step.

 In the existing literature, various methods have been proposed to address this problem.
 Examples include continuation methods \cite{Stolpe2001Topology}, a tunneling method \cite{Zhang2018Deflation}, and the utilization of different starting values.
 In a recent study \cite{Papadopoulos2021Topology}, a deflated barrier method was introduced as a robust approach to compute multiple solutions for density based topology optimization problems.
-Deflation, which involves computing multiple solutions of systems of nonlinear equations from the same initial guess \cite{Brow1971Deflation, Farrell2015Deflation}, is a key component of this method.
+Deflation, which involves computing multiple solutions of systems of nonlinear equations from the same initial guess \cite{Brow1971Deflation, Farrell2015Deflation, Farrell2019Deflation}, is a key component of this method.

-However, these existing methods rely on the usage of Newton-type solvers during the optimization process.
-Unfortunately, Newton-type methods are not yet available for sensitivity-based topology optimization since it is unclear how to define or use the second-order topological derivative in this context.

-To address this limitation, we propose a novel deflation approach that is suitable for general topology optimization problems and can also be applied to more general optimization problems.
+In this section, we propose a novel deflation approach that is suitable for general topology optimization problems and can also be applied to more general optimization problems.
 The core idea of our approach is to introduce a penalty term to the objective, which penalizes the distance to previously found local solutions.
 This penalty term vanishes if the distance to the previously computed minimizers exceeds a certain threshold, which ensures that the actual topology optimization problem is solved.
 An illustration of the approach is provided in Figure \ref{fig:penalty_example} for a one-dimensional example.
 In this example we consider the Rastrigin function (i.e. \cite{Rastrigin1974Rastrigin, Rudolph1990Rastrigin}) with the minimizer $x=0$ (gray).
 The corresponding penalty function is displayed in blue.
+We refer to Remark $\ref{remark:comparison_methods}$ for a comparison of our approach with the methods introduced in \cite{Papadopoulos2021Topology, Zhang2018Deflation}.